wasp-lang/deploy-action/README.md

 Read more about how to do it: https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository

+### Define a custom server URL
+If you've add a custom domain to your server you can define it as a repository secret `SERVER_URL`.
+When you don't define a server URL, wasp might default/override to using the `<app-name>-server.fly.dev` address for the server.

+Read more about how to do it: https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository

 ### Add a Github Action
 Create a file called `deploy.yml` in `.github/workflows` folder in your repo with this content:
 ```yml